NBAD have established three new categories on records.

 Starting at Lake Amistad in Texas in 2013, the limit is lowered again to 5 bass per day per team, totaling 15 bass for three days.
 The 5-bass limit still continues to present.

-Therefore, there are three set of records, 60-bass limit for 1976 to 1999, 30-bass limit for 2000 to 2012, and 15-bass limit for 2013 to present.
-Only the top three may be listed.
+Therefore, there are four set of records, 60-bass limit for 1976 to 1977, 60-bass team limit for 1978 to 1999, 30-bass team limit for 2000 to 2012, and 15-bass team limit for 2013 to present.

-2013 to present (15-bass limit)
+2013 to present (15-bass team limit)

 2019 – Richard Kujawa Jr & Teddy Hall caught a total of 54.87 lb at Guntersville Lake, AL.